Kingxukai/linux/Documentation/userspace-api/media/dvb/dmx-set-pes-filter.rst

 Description
 -----------

-This ioctl call sets up a PES filter according to the parameters provided.
+This ioctl call sets up a PES filter according to the woke parameters provided.
 By a PES filter is meant a filter that is based just on the packet identifier (PID), i.e. no PES header or payload filtering capability is supported.